Motorcycle industry in China

 In 2013 the total revenue of the Chinese motorcycle industry increased by 3.24% year on year to RMB 112,621 million; including a year-on-year profit increase of 20.24% to RMB 3,322 million.
-This profit increase was mainly attributed to technical improvement and higher added value on motorcycles despite of the sales volume decreases suffered during industrial transformation in recent years.
+This profit increase was mainly attributed to technical improvement and higher added value on motorcycles despite the sales volume decreases suffered during industrial transformation in recent years.

 History

-Motorcycle manufacture in China first began in 1951 when the People's Liberation Army began producing a 500cc motorcycle to meet the country's military requirements during the Korean War.
+Motorcycle manufacture in China first began in 1951, when the People's Liberation Army began producing a 500cc motorcycle to meet the country's military requirements during the Korean War.
 It was developed on the lines of the K500, a German model used in World War II.
-Before the end of the 1970s motorcycles produced in China were used mainly by the military services, the major exception being the Beijing Motorcycle Factory which from 1958 onwards produced motorcycles for the general public that were based on the German pre war BMW R71 and Russian Ural and Dnepr models.
+Before the end of the 1970s, motorcycles produced in China were used mainly by the military services, the major exception being the Beijing Motorcycle Factory, which from 1958 onwards produced motorcycles for the general public that were based on the German pre war BMW R71 and Russian Ural and Dnepr models.

-In Chongqing city in 1979 military munitions factory China Jialing Industrial Company began to independently manufacture motorcycles for civilian use ushering in the modern era of Chinese motorcycle production.
-In 2000 the Chinese industry took over as the biggest motorcycle producer in the world a position that it has maintained.
+In 1979, in Chongqing city, military munitions factory China Jialing Industrial Company began to independently manufacture motorcycles for civilian use, ushering in the modern era of Chinese motorcycle production.
+In 2000, the Chinese industry took over as the biggest motorcycle producer in the world, a position that it has maintained.